Moesif/moesifapi-nodejs/README.md

 npm install moesifapi
 ```

-## How to use
+## How to Use

-(See test/ApiControllerTest.js for more usage examples)
+See `test/ApiControllerTest.js` for more usage examples.

+The following examples demonstrate the basid operations using this library.
+In these examples, replace _`YOUR_COLLECTOR_APPLICATION_ID`_ with your [Moesif Application ID](#get-your-moesif-application-id)

 ### Create a single API event